Priyabrata-M-D/Guvi_Projects/README.md

 * The scraped data will be displayed in a table in the Streamlit app.
 You can click the "Download CSV" or "Download JSON" button to download the data in the respective format.

 ## Files
-* scrape_twitter.py: Python script to scrape Twitter data and upload it to MongoDB.
+* tscrape.py: Python script to scrape Twitter data.
+* mongoconfi.py: Connect to MongoDB and upload it to DB.
-* app.py: Streamlit app to display the scraped data and allow users to download it in CSV and JSON format.
+* sapp.py: Streamlit app to display the scraped data and allow users to download it in CSV and JSON format.